-Prerequisite: Six Trimesters Industrial Tech classes or Instructor approval

-This class is open to students who are interested in working on a team that would research and design a solution to a problem.
+\Prerequisite: Four Semesters in Industrial Tech classes or Instructor Approval This class is open to students who are interested in working on a team that would research and design a solution to a problem.
 Students with a variety of backgrounds and abilities would be an asset.
 Each topic will be completed within one Semester, using team problem-solving techniques and problem-solving tools common to the industry.
 The topic will vary each year but could include: building an ultimate mileage vehicle (the last 15 years this had been the project), designing and building a solar collector, or designing a device for a handicapped person.
 Check with the industrial technology instructors for the current project topic.
-This class may be taken twice for credit.
+This class may be taken for up to four semesters.